NEVI0/expenses-websystem-api/README.md

 * Create the User Controller :ballot_box_with_check:
 * User CRUD :ballot_box_with_check:
 * Expenses CRUD :ballot_box_with_check:
+* Expenses Paginate :ballot_box_with_check:
+* Create the Nodemail config :x:
+* Create a config to send email to the user :x:
 * Create the Multer config :x:
-* Create the Nodemail config :x:
 * Block the Routes :x:
 * Upgrade the API :x: